Columbus Felony Drug Possession Attorney

 Ohio Felony Drug possession penalties can be severe.
 The penalties imposed may include lengthy prison terms and substantial fines.
 In most cases, the state government prosecutes the case, but the federal government may choose to step-in during special circumstances.

-Laws dealing with drug possession can be daunting and confusing, especially in Ohio, and it is highly recommended that you secure the services of a competent criminal attorney to defend you.
+Due to the fact that laws dealing with drug possession can be daunting and confusing, especially in Ohio, it is highly recommended that you secure the services of a competent criminal attorney to defend you.
 Contact Attorney Adam Burke for your free consultation at (614) 280-9122.

 Standard Felony Penalties in Ohio.
 Cit.
 1

 Drug Possession Offense Levels by Drug

 |Heroin (grams or doses x 10)||Less than 1||F5|